One of my highlights of this year has been successfully walking the South Downs Way.

 In the U.K., school holidays start on around the 15th July and last until around the 5th September, so early-July was a fantastic time to walk!
 You’ll want to avoid school holidays, because the trail gets far more crowded when the kids are on vacation, and that means accommodation is much more in demand.

-August seems to be full of rain in the U.K. these days — I’m writing this article in a coffee shop in mid-August, shivering and soaked to the bone from a torrential downpour — so I’d recommend aiming for June or July to get the best weather.
+August seems to be full of rain in the U.K. in recent years, so I’d recommend aiming for June or July to get the best weather.
 We started on the 8th July and it landed us with wonderful sunshine.

 The British summer can always be temperamental, so I know we had a fair bit of luck.
 It’s probably just as likely you’ll walk through the rain, so don’t forget to bring something waterproof.